DataLabTechTV/datalab/README.md

 Gold tier datasets under your data marts are only usable externally after you export them.
 This component manages exports, creating them for a specific data mart catalog and schema, listing them, or purging old versions.

+### graph/

+Graph loading and computation on top of KùzuDB.
+We support operations like graph loading from S3 parquet files, and node embedding via FRP (Fast Random Projection), which is implemented using node batching with input/output from/to KùzuDB and training on top of PyTorch.

+### shared/

+Includes five modules:

+- `settings`, which loads and provides access to environment variables and other relevant constants;
+- `storage`, which handles mid-level S3 storage operations, like creating a dated directory structure, uploading and downloading files and directories, or managing the manifest files;
+- `lakehouse`, which connects the DuckDB engine and helps with tasks like exporting datasets, or loading the latest snapshot for an export;
+- `templates` contains helper functions and `string.Template` instances to produce files like `init.sql`;
+- `tools` provides a function per CLI tool (callable via `dlctl tools`), for example to generate the `init.sql` file described in the `templates` module.

 ### scripts/

 Individual Bash or Python scripts for generic tasks (e.g., launching KùzuDB Explorer).